One size doesn’t fit all for mileage reimbursement

 Take for example car insurance premiums.
-In Baltimore, premiums are much less expensive than in Detroit – the average annual premium in Baltimore is roughly $2,423 and average annual premium in Detroit is $7,415.
+In Baltimore, premiums are much less expensive than in Detroit.
+The average annual premium in Baltimore is roughly $2,423 and the average annual premium in Detroit is $7,415.
 Employees in Detroit are getting reimbursed far less than what they’re paying just to insure their vehicle.
 Meanwhile, employees in Baltimore are enjoying the payment intended for business driving as extra compensation.
 The result?
 Unproductive employee behavior and mileage reimbursements that aren’t fair or accurate.